 The first method calls for three instruction steps.
-However, you could also trim it down to just a single set of handy keyboard shortcuts.
-All you need to do is launch the browser and hit the chrome shortcut keys.+ +
+However, you could also trim it to just a single set of handy keyboard shortcuts.
+All you need to do is launch the browser and hit the+ + shortcut keys.

 Chrome will then launch a new Incognito window, and your task stands complete.

 You might have noticed that to carry out any of the above two methods; you would first have to launch Chrome in normal mode and then perform a switch to the Incognito tab.
-This unnecessary requires an extra set of efforts.
+This unnecessarily requires an extra set of effort.

-What if you could directly launch Chrome in the Safe Mode?
+What if you could directly launch Chrome in Safe Mode?